Monasteries around Bucharest

 Cernica Monastery

-We begin the journey just 20 kilometers east of Bucharest, where the marvelous Cernica Monastery is surrounded by a lake and a forest, offering a peaceful escape from the city.
+The marvelous monastery is surrounded by a lake and a forest, offering a peaceful escape from the city.
 It was built in 1603, in the middle of the ancient, and once endless, forest of Vlăsia, on the spot of an even older religious establishment.
 Located on two small islets of the Cernica Lake, the monastery complex is dominated by the Saint George Church, dating from 1842 and resembling a fortress with strong walls and an imposing entrance gate.
+There are also two memorial houses on the first islet, as well as a small museum, the trapeze and a library.
+The pathway continues towards the second islet, where the Church of St. Nicholas can be found, built in 1815 on the site of an older one.
+There is another small church dedicated to St. Lazarus, inside the cemetery that has the tombs of important personalities.

 Căldărușani Monastery